EQ-bench/EQ-Bench/README.md

 - Linux (and possibly mac; untested) supported
 - Python 3x
 - Python libraries listed in `install_reqs.sh`
-- Working install of oobabooga (if using as the inference engine)
+- Working install of Oobabooga (optional)
 - Sufficient GPU / System RAM to load the models

-## Setup & Run
+## Installation

+### Quick start:

+If you are installing EQ-Bench into a fresh linux install (like a runpod or similar), you can run `ooba_quick_install.sh`.
+This will install oobabooga into the current user's home directory, install all EQ-Bench dependencies, then run the benchmark pipeline.

+### Install (not using quick start)

+Note: Ooobabooga is optional.
+If you prefer to use transformers as the inference engine, or if you are only benchmarking through the OpenAI API, you can skip installing it.

-- Install the required Python libraries by running `install_reqs.sh`.
+- Install the required Python dependencies by running `install_reqs.sh`.
-- (If using oobabooga) install the oobabooga library and make sure it launches.
+- Optional: install the [Oobabooga library](https://github.com/oobabooga/text-generation-webui/tree/main) and make sure it launches.
+- Optional: Set up Google Sheets for results upload (see below)

+### Configure

 - Set up `config.cfg` with your API keys and runtime settings.
 - Add benchmark runs to `config.cfg`, in the format:
    - `run_id, prompt_type, model_path, lora_path, quantization, n_iterations, inference_engine, ooba_params, downloader_args`

-   - See config.cfg for a description of each of these parameters.
-- Optional: Set up Google Sheets for results upload (see below)
+      - run_id: A name to identify the benchmark run
+      - prompt_type: The prompt format (e.g., openai_api, chatml, etc.)
+      - model_path: Huggingface model ID, local path, or OpenAI model name
+      - lora_path (optional): Path to local lora adapter
+      - quantization: Using bitsandbytes package (8bit, 4bit, None)
+      - n_iterations: Number of benchmark iterations (final score will be an average)
+      - inference_engine: Set this to transformers, openai or ooba.
+      - ooba_params (optional): Any additional ooba params for loading this model (overrides the global setting above)
+      - downloader_filters (optional): Specify --include or --exclude patterns (using same syntax as huggingface-cli download)

+## Running the benchmark

 - Run the benchmark:
-   - `python eq-bench.py`
+   - `python3 eq-bench.py`
 - Results are saved to `benchmark_results.csv`

 ## Script Options